 All research carried out at Bath Spa University is underpinned with common values of rigour, integrity and professionalism.
 As required by HEFCE, the University complies fully with the Universities UUK Concordat to Support Research Integrity.

 As required by HEFCE, the University complies fully with the Universities UK Concordat to Support Research Integrity.
 Supplied here are our annual statements on compliance approved by the Board of Governors:

-The Vice-Provost for Research and Enterprise – Professor John Strachan – is responsible for ensuring that the University's environment promotes and nurtures a commitment to research integrity, and that suitable processes are in place to deal with misconduct and for ensuring that the correct steps are taken to remedy any situations arising out of an investigation.
+The Pro-Vice-Chancellor (Research and Enterprise) – Professor John Strachan – is responsible for ensuring that the University's environment promotes and nurtures a commitment to research integrity, and that suitable processes are in place to deal with misconduct and for ensuring that the correct steps are taken to remedy any situations arising out of an investigation.

 The Vice-Provost for Research and Enterprise is the first point of contact for all allegations of misconduct, and for whistleblowers or for any other person wishing to raise concerns about the integrity of research being conducted under the auspices of Bath Spa University.

 The university also has a whistleblowing policy for staff which can be found on the University intranet (login required).

 The University is committed to the following principles of good research practice which are laid out in our Research Integrity and Ethics Handbook.